Social work and social care services

 Capacity Assessments

 A Mental Capacity Assessment evaluates an individual's ability to make decisions.
 At times, a person's decision-making capacity may be impaired or diminished, whether temporarily or permanently, necessitating reliance on others to make decisions on their behalf.
-Decisions may relate to finance and health and welfare.

 Examples of financial decisions might be: